25 - 1 - Great Films

 Screenplay: Karl Tunberg / Gore Vidal / Christopher Fry

 Possibly and debatably the greatest epic film ever made, it has certainly withstood the test of time despite the captious individuals who find fault with it.
 But it has everything—Spectacle, romance, adventure, spirituality, conflict, and one of the greatest action sequences in movie history, the chariot race!
 It is the fictional story of a wealthy Jewish noble, Judah Ben-Hur (Charlton Heston) who is falsely convicted of treason against the new Roman governor of Judea.
-It starts as a story of a man’s revenge against ambitious Messala, (Stephen Boyd), his boyhood friend, who wrongly accuses and condemns him to Roman slavery and his family to a living death in prison.
-Will that revenge win over the forgiveness taught by the Christ?
-A Winner of 11 Academy Awards, and at 3 and a half hours long, its production values are monumental, accentuated with a cast of thousands.
-Superbly written, directed and acted, with one of the greatest music scores ever set to film, it is a must see!
+It starts as a story of a man’s revenge against ambitious Messala, (Stephen Boyd), his boyhood friend, who wrongly accuses and condemns him and his family to Roman slavery, and a living death in prison.
+Will revenge win over the forgiveness taught by the Christ?
+A Winner of 11 Academy Awards, and at 3.5 hours long, its production values are monumental, accentuated by a cast of thousands.
+Superbly written, directed and acted, with one of the greatest music scores (Miklos Rosza) ever set to film, it is a must see!

 2. CASABLANCA (1942) U.S.